Ina Levine Invitational Scholar Fellowship Dr. Lawrence Douglas

 Lawrence Douglas is the James J. Grofeld Professor of Law, Jurisprudence and Social Thought, Amherst College (USA).
 He earned his AB from Brown University in 1982 and his JD from Yale University in 1989.
 Douglas is the prize-winning author of several books, including The Memory of Judgment: Making Law and History in the Trials of the Holocaust, a widely acclaimed study of war crimes trials, and two novels, The Catastrophist (2007) and The Vices (2011).
 He has co-edited twelve books on contemporary legal issues, and has lectured in many countries, including addresses to the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Court.
 The recipient of major fellowships from the National Endowment of the Humanities, the American Council of Learned Societies, and the Institute for International Education, Douglas has served as a visiting professor of law at the University of London and at Humboldt Universität, Berlin.
 His work has appeared in numerous publications, including, The Yale Law Journal, The Washington Post, The Los Angeles Times, Frankfurter Allgemeine Zeitung, The New Yorker, The Times Literary Supplement, and Harper’s.

-Professor Lawrence Douglas will be in residence in the center through July 31, 2014.
-He may be contacted via email at firstname.lastname@example.org.
+Professor Lawrence Douglas was in residence in the center from January 1 to July 31, 2014.